 Senior Advisory Panel

-He is married to Michelle, who is a Neurodivergent Marketing consultant and Public Speaker.
-Together they have three children, an Autistic boy, a Neurodivergent boy and an Autistic girl with a range of complex needs.
+Kieran was diagnosed as Autistic in 2003; and is married to Michelle, who is a Neurodivergent Marketing consultant and Public Speaker.
+Together they have three children, an Autistic boy, a Neurodivergent boy, and an Autistic girl with a range of complex needs.

 Julia Bascom serves as Executive Director at the Autistic Self Advocacy Network.
 Previously, she did state-level work in her home state of New Hampshire, where she served on the DD council and co-led an inter-agency team to revitalize self-advocacy within the state.
 Julia edited Loud Hands: Autistic People, Speaking, an anthology of writings by autistic people, and currently serves on the Centene National Disability Advisory Council, the advisory board of Felicity House, and the board of the Consortium for Citizens with Disabilities, and the board of Allies For Independence.